 Scaffolding

+There are two versions of the student worksheet: scaffolded (✪) and unscaffolded (✪✪).
+The scaffolded sheet offers more support to allow learners to access the questions.
+The practical requires a large cognitive load and some learners may struggle to link their observations with the theory.

 This topic requires good prior understanding of electrolysis, and that requires good understanding of ions, ionic compounds, the properties of ionic compounds and indicators/pH.
-Use the support sheet for students who need it, as the practical requires a large cognitive load and some students may struggle to link their observations with the theory.

 Predicting the products during the electrolysis of aqueous solutions is a tough topic, so the rules are included to assist learners.
-If necessary, model these rules with a few examples prior to students making their predictions.
+If necessary, model these rules with a few examples prior to learners making their predictions.

 Equipment